 By establishing The Fides et Fidelitas Legacy Society, Purnell hopes to encourage members of the Purnell Community to plan for the future and to benefit from the many tax advantages available from giving to the school during the donor's lifetime.

-For more information on these opportunities, please contact the Development Office at 908-439-4008.
+For more information on these opportunities, please contact Susan M. Gantz, Director of Advancement, at 908.439.4008.